DCNex/ai-use-governance-validation-kit/README-en.md

 for enterprise AI / LLM adoption, with a strong focus on **auditability, risk control, and operational readiness**.

+### Regulatory alignment (Taiwan FSC)
+This kit is aligned with the Taiwan Financial Supervisory Commission (FSC) “Guidelines for the Use of AI in the Financial Industry” (Jun 2024), and maps its chapters to the FSC’s six core principles across the AI lifecycle:
+- Governance & accountability
+- Fairness & human-centric values
+- Privacy & customer rights
+- Robustness & security
+- Transparency & explainability
+- Sustainability

 The goal is to ensure that AI is **usable, controllable, and accountable** before scaling into production environments.
 >README available in: [中文](README.md) | [English](README-en.md)